- Home

 This allowance is essentially the amount of profit you can make (minus certain costs) from selling assets, such as investments or a property you let out, before you have to pay capital gains tax.

-This is a sharp decrease, and means that many people may have to pay a large amount of tax on their investments when they sell them.
-Current capital gains tax rates are 18% and 20% (or 20% and 28% for property).
+The reduction in the CGT allowance in recent years means that many people may have to pay a large amount of tax on their investments when they sell them.
+Current capital gains tax rates are 18% and 24%, including on property, with these rates applying from the day of the Budget (October 30, 2024).

 Jason Hollands, managing director at investing platform Bestinvest, said: “Regular disposals of investments each year to take advantage of the annual capital gains tax exemption can protect you against a hefty future CGT bill when you come to dispose of an investment.